(Aiming to explain with minimal legalese.)

 Testator – a person who makes a will.
 Testator refers to a male person making a will and testatrix for a female.
 The term testator is now used to include references to both male and female.

 Testatrix – female form of testator, a female who makes a will.
+This term is no longer used.
+Testator is the preferred term used generally.
+Nor are the terms executrix and adminisatratix used in court documents.

 Transmission – to transfer, pass on or hand down property to successors on death by will or the rules of intestacy.
 In NSW the word transmission is defined in section 3 of the Real Property Act 1900 as: